Vaernil/dotfiles/README.md

 ![Starting to take shape](https://github.com/Vaernil/my-dotfiles/raw/laptop/images/screenshots/2017-08-09-210831_1600x900_scrot.png)</br>
 ## TODO
 * tweak vim colors and change few highlight groups
+* change vim airline prompt and also change colors
 * try changing gtk colors so I can distinguish active chrome tabs from inactive ones
 * write notification and popup scripts, dimensions should be based on text and geometry from where they were called from, basically I want them to show up bellow and perfectly centered, I could hardcore it but where is the fun in that
+* make dropdown menu for apps, networks, powerdown actions
 * move your modified vim themes to separate files
 * migrate to zsh and  work on a prompt script
 * add custom software/dependencies?
 * fn keys
 * backlight
 * refactor
+* should I even consider uploading files like world or make.conf?

 and much more